nkechi-nwachukwu/inventory-order-management-system-sql/README.md

-# 📦 Supply Chain & Inventory Management Database System
+# 📦 Inventory Order Management Database System

-## 📌 Project Overview
+# 📌 Project Overview
-This project is a relational database system designed to simulate a real-world supply chain and inventory management process.
-It manages suppliers, products, warehouses, inventory levels, purchase orders, sales orders, and shipments.
+This project is a relational database system that simulates real-world supply chain and inventory operations, managing suppliers, products, warehouses, orders, and shipments.
+It also represents a core ERP module, showcasing how supply chain processes are integrated within a centralized system for efficient operations and decision-making.

 ---

 ## 🎯 Objective